Iran's late president Raisi to be buried in home city of Mashhad

 Raisi represented Birjand, located south of Mashhad, on the Assembly of Experts, an influential clerical body in Iran.

-There have been several ceremonies and public displays of mourning for Raisi, late foreign minister Hossein Amirabdollahian and other victims of Sunday's crash.
-Millions of mourners flocked to a funeral procession in Tehran on Wednesday.
+There have been several ceremonies and public displays of mourning for Raisi, late foreign minister Hossein Amirabdollahian and other victims of Sunday's crash, with millions of mourners flocking to a funeral procession in Tehran on Wednesday.

+Amirabdollahian's funeral took place on Thursday in Tehran.
+The Iranian state news agency ISNA said the burial was held in the Shah Abdol-Azim Shrine in the south of the capital.

 Raisi and Amirabdollahian were killed in the crash with seven other occupants of the ill-fated helicopter.
 They went down in dense fog in the mountains while travelling back from a meeting with Ilham Aliyev, the president of neighbouring Azerbaijan.